Physical distancing: what does it mean?

 By making the most of family time, using routines, staying connected and managing conflict constructively, you can make this situation as positive as possible.
 Our article on family wellbeing during coronavirus (COVID-19) has tips that you can adapt for your whole family.

 Talking about physical distancing with children and teenagers with disability

-If your child has a disability, he might be anxious about getting coronavirus (COVID-19), getting sicker or having complications because of the virus.
+If your child has a disability, they might be anxious about getting coronavirus (COVID-19), getting sicker or having complications because of the virus.
 Children and teenagers with disability are more likely than their peers to experience anxiety.

 Talking can help children with disability experiencing anxiety and teenagers with disability experiencing anxiety.
-In particular, you can support your child by acknowledging her worries or anxieties and listening actively when she wants to talk.
-It’s also important to give your child developmentally appropriate and reliable information about how coronavirus (COVID-19) might affect her and her health condition.
+In particular, you can support your child by acknowledging their worries or anxieties and listening actively when your child wants to talk.
+It’s also important to give your child developmentally appropriate and reliable information about how coronavirus (COVID-19) might affect them and their health condition.

 It’s a good idea to seek advice from your GP or specialist about whether your child has a higher risk of getting COVID-19 and what extra precautions you and your child might need to take.